 Title of Project:

-I have read and do understand the issues related to autithe Policy on authorship/Data Ownership.
-I agree that represents my contribution to the work for this project. author to submit a manuscript to a journal for publicate conference within two years of graduation.
-Failing that authorship sequence and pursue publication of the man t the following sequence of auth I understand it is the responsition or poster/platform session of tt, I understand that faculty men norship appropriately bility of the first at a state or national
+I have read and do understand the issues related to authorship of student research projects as explained in the Policy on authorship/Data Ownership.
+I agree that the following sequence of authorship appropriately represents my contribution to the work for this project.
+I understand it is the responsibility of the first author to submit a manuscript to a journal for publication or poster/platform session at a state or national conference within two years of graduation.
+Failing that, I understand that faculty members may reorder the authorship sequence and pursue publication of the manuscript.

 Initials Date

-1st Author:
+1 st Author:

 2 nd Author:

-3 rd Author:

-4 th Author:

-5 th Author:

-Acknowledgements:
+Acknowledg ements:

 1 st

 2 nd

 3 rd

+4 th